 Their growth and development from an egg to an adult takes almost six hundred days.

 The population of German roaches multiplies rapidly as they lay fifty eggs at once, contained in an ootheca.

-In addition to this, the development process from a nymph to an adult takes only about three months, hence, increasing their numbers quickly.
+In addition, the development process from a nymph to an adult takes only about three months, increasing their numbers quickly.

 On the other hand, an American capsule contains merely sixteen roach eggs.

-The development of the nymph babies, after hatching, to an adult takes approximately five and a half months.
+After hatching, the development of the nymph babies to an adult takes approximately five and a half months.

 Eliminate Pests Through Professional Exterminators